 Greer , John Michael.
 The New Encyclopaedia of the Occult.
 Paul, Minnesota: Llewellyn Publications, Hallett , Jennifer.
 Jackson , Holbrook.

-The Eighteen Nineties.
+go to site The Eighteen Nineties.
 Harmondsworth: Penguin, Phil Rickman.
 Barbara Michaels.
 Jules Watson.
 Phyllis Curott Goodreads Author.

 Flag this list